The Ask and the Answer

 This story is compiled of sacrifices and willingness to do what must be done to make sure the other is safe.
 And at the center is Viola and Todd and their platonic love for each other was heartbreaking yet hopeful.

 “Me and Todd?
 Together against the Mayor?”
 She smiles.
 “He doesn’t stand a chance.”

 This book makes you think.
 What is it that makes you a good person?
 What’s the limit?
 If it’s done with good intentions, is it still evil?
 How can we be sure the choices we make are right?
 This book is definitely darker than the previous

 not saying the last book wasn’t dark .

-Todd goes through some things.
+Because Todd goes through some things.
 Every choice he made was for Viola and vice versa.
 There would be moments where they would see each other, only to be wretched away and Todd often punished.
 He truly goes through some massive character development.
-We also get to be in Viola’s mind was interesting.
-Her thoughts are neat and orderly; getting to see a more personal side endeared me to her even more than I already was.
+And there’s also the inclusion of Viola’s POV was interesting.
+Her thoughts are neat and orderly; she adds a feminist B-plot with her narrative and getting to see a more personal side endeared me to her even more than I already was.
 We see how much she cares for Todd, the sacrifices she made were just as tough.

 “It’s not that you should never love something so much that it can control you.

 It’s that you need to love something that much so you can never be controlled.

 But not only do we have the villainous President Prentiss, we also have Mistress Coyle.
 She wasn’t as scary as President, yet was at the same time.
 I wanted to trust her and often times did right alongside Viola, but knew in the back of my mind that she was up to something.